jellyfin-archive/jellyfin-docs/general/clients/index.md

 ## Browsers

-Our goal is to provide support for these browsers.
+Our goal is to provide support for the two most recent versions of these browsers

- - last 2 Firefox versions
+ - Firefox
- - last 2 Chrome versions
+ - Chrome
- - last 2 Chrome for Android versions
+ - Chrome for Android
- - last 2 Safari versions
+ - Safari for MacOS and iOS
- - last 2 iOS versions
+ - Edge

- - last 2 Edge versions
+As well as support for
  - Chrome 27
  - Chrome 38
  - Chrome 47